Chase Bank Business Loans Review

 Here are the terms and fees for a Chase SBA loan:

-Chase is an approved SBA lender that offers SBA 7(a), 504, and Express products.
-A Chase SBA loan can help businesses without a strong history to access lending at lower rates — and with longer terms — than they would otherwise be able to by guaranteeing a percentage of the debt.
+Chase is a Preferred SBA lender that offers SBA 7(a), 504, and Express products.
+A Chase SBA loan can help businesses without a strong history access lending at lower rates — and with longer terms — than they would otherwise be able to by guaranteeing a percentage of the debt.
 Keep in mind that you’ll be dealing with the SBA’s rules as well as Chase SBA loan policies.

 Application Process